-Prof. Mintzker’s first book, The Defortification of the German City, 1689-1866 (New York: Cambridge University Pres, 2012), tells the story of the metamorphosis of eighteenth- and nineteenth-century German cities from walled to defortified places.
+Prof. Mintzker’s first book, The Defortification of the German City, 1689-1866 (New York: Cambridge University Pres, 2012; paperback 2014), tells the story of the metamorphosis of eighteenth- and nineteenth-century German cities from walled to defortified places.
 By using a wealth of original sources, the book discusses one of the most significant moments in the emergence of the modern city: the dramatic—and often traumatic—demolition of the city’s centuries-old physical boundaries and the creation of the open city.

 Prof. Mintzker currently works on a new book on one of the most notorious events in eighteenth-century Germany: the trial and execution of Joseph Süss Oppenheimer (“Jud Süss”), in 1730s Stuttgart.